christianvoigt/ArgunetPresentation/README.md

 By default, only one comment at a time will be displayed.
 But you can use all other animation step types within a comment.
 That makes it possible to expand a comment with .add elements step by step (or substituting parts of it).

-##3.
-Adding arguments to your presentation
+###Adding arguments, theses and quotes to your presentation

 ```

 <ol class="argument">
 <li>This is a premise</li>
 <li class="conclusion">This is a conclusion</li>